 Masks are optional for students, co-op adults, and staff with exceptions noted in this document.
 Each family and staff member should make their own decision on masking based on their comfort level.
 Please communicate your family’s choice to us and our staff will help your child follow your wishes.

 This policy is contingent upon the current COVID-19 activity level in our area.
 There may be times when universal masking will be required, such as: if there is an active outbreak in our school or if an individual has been exposed to COVID-19 at school or elsewhere.

 All Co-op staff and adults assisting in the classroom are strongly encouraged to be up to date with COVID-19 vaccinations.

 Children should bring their own water bottle (labeled with their name) and a healthy, nut-free snack to school each day.
 If your child is staying until 1pm, please also pack a nut-free lunch for school.
 We will use our outdoor spaces for snack and other activities as often as possible.

 Hygiene and Enhanced Cleaning Procedures

 Teachers and aides will continue to teach and reinforce healthy hygiene practices to prevent the spread of COVID-19.
-They will give frequent reminders about covering coughs and sneezes and the importance of handwashing.
+They will give frequent reminders about covering coughs and sneezes, as well as the importance of handwashing.
 Children and staff will wash their hands with soap and water for at least 20 seconds upon arrival at school, after outside play, after using the bathroom, before and after lunch and snack, and before leaving for home.

 Windows will be open and ceiling fans on to allow for fresh air flow.
-Frequently touched surfaces such as door handles, toys, tables, chairs, light switches, and bathrooms will be cleaned, sanitized, and disinfected on a regular schedule throughout the day.
+Frequently touched surfaces will be cleaned, sanitized, and disinfected throughout the day.